youyifong/tsp/README.md

 - --l Channels.
 If the images are grayscale, the argument is not needed.
 If the images are RBG, the argument is used to extract the channels of interest from the two images: 1 R, 2 G, 3 B, e.g. [2,2]

 - --alignmentmode.
-MOTION_TRANSLATION (default), MOTION_HOMOGRAPHY, MOTION_AFFINE, MOTION_EUCLIDEAN.
+MOTION_HOMOGRAPHY (default), MOTION_TRANSLATION, MOTION_AFFINE, MOTION_EUCLIDEAN.
 MOTION_TRANSLATION is the fastest and only allows shifting the image left/right and up/down.
 MOTION_HOMOGRAPHY is the slowest and works well for images with perspective distortion.
 MOTION_AFFINE works well for images with rotation and perspective distortion.
 MOTION_EUCLIDEAN works well for images with rotation but no perspective distortion.

 Output